 Curriculum and Requirements

-LL.M. students complete 24 credit hours of coursework over two semesters.
-Students complete the work for the LL.M. degree in two semesters (fall and spring) with the opportunity to continue through the following summer to complete a thesis.
-Each year the fall semester begins in early August and ends in the middle of December; the spring semester starts in the middle of January and ends in the middle of May.
+LL.M. students complete 24 credit hours of coursework over two semesters, generally in the Fall and Spring, with the opportunity to continue through the following summer to complete a thesis.
+Each year the fall semester begins in August and ends in December; the spring semester starts in early January and ends in May.
 Students choose from the full range of courses and seminars offered at SLU LAW.
 Students may select up to 3 credit hours of courses from Saint Louis University's Cook School of Business, School of Public Health or 44 other graduate programs.

-LL.M. students are required to complete a three (3) credit hour class in legal research and writing and a foundation course in a common law subject such as contracts, torts or property.
-Additionally, LL.M. students take at least two (2) credit hours for which they produce a written work, such as a seminar paper or a directed research paper.
-LL.M. students may elect to write an LL.M. thesis for 6 hours.
-No more than eight (8) of the 24 hours may consist of an LL.M. thesis, seminars, or research papers.
+LL.M. students are required to complete a 3 credit hour course in legal research and writing and a foundation course in a common law subject such as contracts, torts or property.
+Additionally, LL.M. students take at least 2 credit hours for which they produce a written work, such as a seminar paper or a directed research paper.
+LL.M. students may elect to write an LL.M. thesis for 6 credit hours.
+No more than 8 of the 24 credit hours may consist of an LL.M. thesis, seminars, or research papers.

 Foreign Law Degrees

-If you have completed a first degree in law from a university outside of the United States that qualifies you for bar admission in your home country, you may apply to this program.
+If you have completed a first degree in law from a university or law school outside of the United States that qualifies you for bar admission in your home country, you may apply to this program.

-SLU LAW awards merit-based Dean's Scholarships to a select group of admitted LL.M. applicants with outstanding academic credentials and exceptional career achievements.
-Applicants who wish to be considered for a Dean's Scholarship should apply to the LL.M.
-Program no later than April 1, 2014, and should complete the scholarship portion of the application for admission.
+SLU LAW awards partial tuition remission to a select group of admitted LL.M. applicants.
+Applicants who wish to be considered for the partial tuition remission award should apply to the LL.M.
+Program and complete the scholarship portion of the application.
+We recommend that applicants for the 2015-2016 academic year apply by December 15, 2014, the early registration deadline.
+Our final application deadline is March 6, 2015.

 How to Apply for the LL.M. in American Law for Foreign Lawyers